JREAM/design-patterns/README.md

 This is made to understand patterns as simple as possible.
 So here are a few things to know:

 - Notes are provided in the class.
+- I will **not** be using namespaces to keep it simple.
-- Examples are provided at the bottom of the class.
+- At the bottom of the class contain examples.
 - The name of the pattern is the name of the class.
-- Classes not requiring Abstract Classes and Interfaces are not included to keep it simple.
+- Classes **not** requiring Abstract Classes and Interfaces are **not included** to keep it simple.
-- You would generally:
+- **You would generally do this:**
-  - Change the actual name of the class(es).
+  - In most cases, change the name of the class(es).
-  - Put classes in separate files.
+  - Put your classes in separate files.

   --